theochem/tinydft/README.md

    separating it in a radial and an angular contribution.

 1. Extend the program to perform unrestricted Spin-polarized KS-DFT calculations.
-   (Assignment 6 should done prior to this one.)
+   (Assignment 6 should be done prior to this one.)
    In addition to the Aufbau rule, you now also have to implement the Hund rule.
    You also need to keep track of spin-up and spin-down orbitals.
    The original code uses the angular momentum quantum number, `angqn` as keys in the `eps_orbs_u`